-Earlier this year, we reported that due to a glitch in data provided by utilities, New York City has pushed back the deadline for LL84 (2009) benchmarking data filing for 2017 from May 1 to December 31, 2018.
-LL84 (2009) requires large building over 50,000 square feet to annually measure and report water and energy consumption by the end of this year.
+Earlier this year, we reported that due to a glitch in data provided by utilities, New York City pushed back the deadline for LL84 (2009) benchmarking data filing for 2017 from May 1 to December 31, 2018.
+That deadline for compliance is now approaching.
+Large buildings over 50,000 square feet must measure and report water and energy consumption by the end of this year.

-Note that LL87 (2009 – Energy Audits and Retro-Commissioning) filings will require the use of new data input tools from the U.S. Department of Energy as of Jan 1, 2019.
+LL87 (2009 – Energy Audits and Retro-Commissioning) filings will require the use of new data input tools from the U.S. Department of Energy as of Jan 1, 2019.
 Internal preparation for the required data submittals will benefit from review of the most accurate available SEPs (Statements of Energy Performance) generated by Portfolio Manager before August 26, 2018.
-Please see our alert about ENERGY STAR amendments this coming summer.
+Please see our alert about ENERGY STAR amendments.
 In NYC, these SEPs will have been linked to data submitted to the City and ENERGY STAR under LL84 (2009).

 We’re also keeping an eye on new emissions and efficiency mandates around the U.S. such as the move by California to mandate solar panels on almost all new homes.